goofball222/unifi/README.md

 **NOTE:**

-2018-06-14: The internal Mongo DB version has been updated to track the v3.4 latest release for all dynamic tags.
-Existing deployments/data will continue to use the old mmapv1 DB format, new deployments will end up running WiredTiger DBs.
-Please make a verified offline backup of your data before updating.
+2018-08-13:
+* Added experimental images/tags using Alpine Linux as the base: alpine-sc, alpine-sc-nom
+* Renamed UNIFI_GID and UNIFI_UID variables to PGID and PUID respectively.
+* Added option to skip automatic `chown` during startup.
+Helps start speed on overlay2 Docker hosts.
+* Preliminary build of images/tags without Mongo included. goofball222/unifi:sc-nom, goofball222/unifi:alpine-sc-nom
+* Added log message warnings about pending future removal of Mongo from container.
+You can still run this as an all-in-one on current tags, however I highly recommend moving over to a single-service per container setup with Mongo externalized.

 v5.9+: Ubiquiti changed the SSL certificate handling internally.
-If you're using a custom LetsEncrypt, etc. SSL certificate and upgrade to v5.9+ you will need to rename/remove the file `unificert.sha256` in `/DATA_VOLUME/unifi/cert:/usr/lib/unifi/cert` and restart the container to force a re-import of the existing certificate files under the changed keystore alias.
+If you're using a custom LetsEncrypt, etc. SSL certificate and upgrade to v5.9+ you will need to rename/remove the file `unificert.sha256` in `./cert:/usr/lib/unifi/cert` and restart the container to force a re-import of the existing certificate files under the changed keystore alias.

 Additional info at https://community.ubnt.com/t5/UniFi-Beta-Blog/UniFi-5-9-4-Unstable-has-been-released/ba-p/2339206